By Steve & Tamami Laser

 Stay tuned – the Gripz world premiere will take place at the Nissan stand at Frankfurt on September 15.
 (We hope to get up-close-and-personal with Gripz at the 44th Tokyo Motor Show in October.)

-News source, photos and Gripz video from Nissan Europe and Nissan Motor Corp.
-Japan
+News source, photos and Gripz video courtesy Nissan Europe and Nissan Motor Corp.

 IDx Nismo video © CarNichiWa.com